jeremyyeo/the-hitchhikers-guide-to-dbt/snapshot-duplicates/README.md

 We check our raw data and we see that it is really unique now and we wonder why the night before our snapshot had run into errors.
 That's because it indeed was not unique the night before - just that the EL tool has come along and tidied this up before we arrived into the office for the day - and therefore we make the assumption that the raw data is always unique all the time.
 This will be difficult to track because the nature of snapshots is that raw data is always changing so our best bet is to make a backup of the raw data prior to snapshotting it - so that as we come into the office the next day, we can double check the condition of your raw data without it being affected by the nightly EL run.

-### The snapshot is running in parallel / concurrently
+### Race conditions / snapshot is running concurrently or in parallel

 If we are running multiple jobs that have the snapshot in them, there is a chance that both jobs coincide with one another and they both attempt to run the snapshot at the exact same time - or close to the exact same time.
 Because of this, there will be two `merge into <your snapshot table> using ...` statements that run in close proximity to another inserting the same data twice.
 If we have many dbt jobs, it can be difficult to easily identify which two (or more) job runs may be responsible for running our snapshots in parallel - in those cases, the query history logs provided by our datawarehouse could come in handy.

+Race condtions can be really tricky to identify and appear to be "a random bug with snapshots" on the outset.

 ### There is a data type mismatch between the existing snapshot and the incoming raw data